aikdocs/aikdocs/README.md

 # aiKdocs

-The aiKdocs project aims to train all docs from CNCF projects with ChatGPT and produces an intellegent knowledge base.
+The aiKdocs project aims to build a smart knowledge base by training those docs from CNCF projects with ChatGPT.

-All are starting from a scratch.
+All are starting from a scratch currently.
 We welcome all contributors from anywhere.

 The efforts of the initial roadmap include:

-- Collect all doc URls of CNCF projects
+1. Create a [docs-pool](./pool/README.md) from all docs of CNCF projects
-- Build a model to train those docs
+1. Build a model to train those docs
-- Provide a web portal to be easily used by anyone
+1. Provide a web portal to be easily used by anyone

 ## Community, discussion, contribution, and support